-Ash Parish Council signed up for the Public Sector Mapping Agreement (PSMA) and used a web mapping tool for parish councils in the UK – to access high-quality geographic data provided by Ordnance Survey.
+Ash Parish Council signed up for the Public Sector Mapping Agreement and used a web map tool for parish councils to access our high-quality geographic data.

 CH2M HILL's Transport Planning team provide solutions for local authority clients to understand the impacts of bus network provision and changes to it.
 They used OS OpenData to help them.